ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/general-troubleshooting.md

 YT Music:
 > 6. **Check APK Compatibility:**
 > Ensure that the APK you patched is built for your device's architecture.
-Refer to TODO for information on downloading the correct APK.
+Refer to section 2 of the [setup info guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/patching%20%26%20setup%20info.md#2-general-info-for-patching-and-feature-setup) for information on downloading the correct APK.